 6. What’s the nightlife like in Winchester?

 Everyone loves a night at the Student Union.
 Whether cheesy BOP tunes are your jam, or you prefer headbanging at Detention, the SU has you covered.
-Winchester city itself doesn’t have the biggest of nightlife scenes, however, there are plenty of pubs to keep you entertained (even one of the oldest pubs in England!).
-Pitcher and Piano turns into a nightclub most nights of the week, and if all else fails you’ve always got Vodka to fall back on.
+There are also plenty of pubs and bars to keep you entertained (even one of the oldest pubs in England!).
+Pitcher and Piano turns into a nightclub most nights of the week, and if all else fails you’ve always got Vodka or Alfies to fall back on.
 But don’t fret, we’ve been voted the best place to live in the UK for a reason!
 There are also plenty of alcohol-free things to do for an alternative night out.
 Check out the article second-year student, Gracie, wrote for us in our new Student Life magazine on Page 8!

 7. Isn’t it expensive to live here?